luyadev/luya/docs/guide/app-queue.md

 ### Cronjob (admin/queue Command)

 In shared hosting enviroments the best usage for the admins queue scheduler system is to setup a cronjob which runs every 5 minutes (ary at any other frequents depending on your needs).
-Make sure that {{luya\admin\Module::$autoBootstrapQueue}} is disabled un setup a cronjob with runs the {{luya\admin\commands\QueueController}} as `admin/queue` command.
+Make sure that {{luya\admin\Module::$autoBootstrapQueue}} is disabled un setup a cronjob with runs the {{luya\admin\commands\QueueController}} as `admin/queue` command:

 ```sh
 /vendor/bin/luya admin/queue